MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

     - If security testing each release jeopardizes operational agility, ensure a suitable security testing cadence is applied.

 - Limit public network access to the absolute minimum required for the application to fulfill its business purpose to reduce the external attack surface.
-  - Use [Azure Private Link](/azure/private-link/private-endpoint-overview#private-link-resource) to establish [private endpoints](/azure/private-link/private-endpoint-overview) for Azure resources which require secure network integration.
+  - Use [Azure Private Link](/azure/private-link/private-endpoint-overview#private-link-resource) to establish [private endpoints](/azure/private-link/private-endpoint-overview) for Azure resources that  require secure network integration.
     - Use a secure network path and [hosted private build agents](/azure/devops/pipelines/agents/agents#install) for CI/CD tooling to deploy and configure Azure resources protected by Azure Private Link.
-      - [Microsoft-hosted agents](/azure/devops/pipelines/agents/agents#microsoft-hosted-agents) will not be able to directly connect to network integrated resources.
+      - [Microsoft-hosted agents](/azure/devops/pipelines/agents/agents#microsoft-hosted-agents) won't be able to directly connect to network integrated resources.

 - Enable [secret scanning](https://github.blog/2020-08-27-secure-at-every-step-putting-devsecops-into-practice-with-code-scanning/) and dependency scanning within the source code repository.